This ruling supersedes ATF Ruling 2013-5 Requirements to Keep Firearms Acquisition and Disposition Records Electronically.

 - Downloads/printouts may include antique firearms, but cannot include other merchandise.
 However, antique firearms must be identified as such in the “firearm type” column.

 FastBound users can create a bound book type “antique firearms.”

 - Electronic firearms acquisition and disposition records may be stored on a computer server or device owned and operated by the licensee, or contracted/leased by the licensee through a host facility (e.g., remote server or cloud storage provider), provided that:

 - The firearms acquisition and disposition records are readily accessible through a computer or device located at the licensed premises during regular business hours; and

-- The licensee’s server is located within the United States or its territories, or if a host facility is used, that facility must have a business premises within the United States or its territories, and must be subject to U.S. legal process.
+- The licensee’s server is located within the United States or its territories, or if a host facility is used, that facility must have a business premise within the United States or its territories and must be subject to U.S. legal process.

 Licensees are strongly encouraged to ensure that there are proper and robust security protection measures in place (e.g., encryption) to ensure all data is protected.

-Your FastBound subscription includes compliant cloud hosting and storage at a hosting facility in the United States.
+Your FastBound subscription includes an ATF 2016-1 compliant cloud hosting and storage at a hosting facility in the United States.